paithiov909/skiagd/README.md

   - [ ] Filters
   - [ ] Shaders??

-## Use Case?
+## Showcase

-It’s still in veeeeeery early stage.
+It’s still in early alpha stage.
 The API is subject to (possibly drastic) change.

 ``` r